mtlynch/mtlynch.io/_posts/2018-01-19-how-to-hire-a-cartoonist.md

 # Tips for hiring cartoonists

 There were many instances throughout this process where I didn't know what the standard procedure was.
 How many revisions could I ask for?
 Do I need to give attribution?
-What's the standard way of describing a cartoon?
+What's the right way to describe cartoons?

-After I published my article, I reached out to the four cartoonists I worked with to ask if they'd let me interview them for this article.
+After I published the blog post, I reached out to the four cartoonists I worked with to ask if they'd let me interview them for this article.
 They all seemed intrigued by the unusual request and agreed to speak with me.

 Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experiences as a client.